JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 See examples at: myDocuments\Arduino\libraries\VirtualPanel\examples If you activate the VirtualPanel.exe after loading an example sketch, it will connect automatically.

+V1.2.0 Release notes

+- Added PanelSyncRequest function for ReadLineFile_x and UnixTime.
+- Added IndexedFile example using PanelSyncRequest.
+- Bugfix for simultaneous file dialogs.
+- Bugfix to support 60 char line size for read.
+- Short term successor to V1.1.0 see notes below

 V1.1.0 Release notes